We have produced a cycle and walking map for the area covering:

-This is to try to encourage more people out onto their bikes.
+This is to try to encourage more people to walk and get onto their bikes.

 The map highlights suggested routes for cyclists, wherever possible making use of cycle lanes and tracks.
 Travelling by bike is a great way to get around the city and surrounding area, and is often quicker than travelling by car.

 - Stirling Council Office (Teith House, Kerse Road)

 - One Stop Shop

 - The Cycle Hub (located at Stirling railway station)

 Other useful cycle maps for the Stirling area include:

 Stirling University's 'Get active getting there' maps includes a map of the campus and a map showing routes between Stirling city centre and the University.

 It's now possible to get journey planning information for your cycle rides so whether it's your daily commute, a journey to visit a friend or perhaps you would just want new ideas for cycle rides, why not try using a cycle journey planner to work out the best route for you.

 National Cycle Network